lucaslulucaslu/Rubik-Cube/README.md

 # Rubik-Cube
-automatic Rubik's Cube solve robot, hardware and software
+automatic Rubik's Cube robot, hardware and software

 ### I want to make a Rubik's cube Mosaics art
 like this one